FREQUENTLY ASKED QUESTIONS

-There are some cases when a person's individual coverage doesn't allow us to direct bill, in which case we ask patients to pay up front; we will then submit the claim on your behalf and have the money sent to you.
+There are some cases when a person's individual coverage doesn't allow us to direct bill, in which case we ask patients to pay up front and submit to their extended health benefits on their own.

 This varies between each health care provider, but this is typically what happens.

 - Intake forms and Consent - we'll make sure you understand what we're doing, and then you'll sign a few forms

 - Arrive on time - help yourself to some complimentary coffee/tea/water.
 Pet the clinic dog Leroy.